Post

 Symptoms:

-- Annual or semi-annual cyber tabletop exercises begin.
+• Annual or semi-annual cyber tabletop exercises are introduced to simulate attacks.

 Symptoms:

-- A dedicated team or program now exists.
+• A formal, dedicated team or program for cyber resilience now exists with clear ownership.

-- Regular restore validations (quarterly or monthly for key applications).
+• Regular, automated restore validations occur (e.g., quarterly or monthly for key applications).

-This is where most Fortune-100 companies are aiming to be.
+This is where most mature organizations, such as those in the Fortune 100, are aiming to be.

 Symptoms:

-- Cyber recovery and Business Continuity Planning operate as one ecosystem.
+• Cyber recovery and Business Continuity Planning (BCP) operate as a single, cohesive ecosystem.

-- Every critical service undergoes periodic DR tests including cyber-attack simulations.
+• Every critical service undergoes periodic, rigorous DR tests that include cyber-attack simulations.

-- Risk and audit teams have visibility into resilience posture.
+• Risk and audit teams have direct visibility into the organization's resilience posture through shared dashboards and metrics.

 Symptoms:

-- Recovery strategies adapt based on threat landscape changes.
+• Recovery strategies automatically adapt based on changes in the threat landscape.

-- Company can withstand a full identity compromise, cloud region failure, or large-scale ransomware without existential risk.
+• The organization can withstand a full identity compromise, cloud region failure, or large-scale ransomware attack without existential risk.

 Working With Stakeholders